zuozhenggh/learning-library/developer-library/microservices-with-converged-db/observability/observability.md

 ## Task 1: Install and configure observability software as well as metrics and log exporters

-1. Run the install script to install Prometheus, Loki, Promtail, Jaeger, and Grafana
+1. Run the install script to install Jaeger, Prometheus, Loki, Promtail, Grafana and an SSL secured LoadBalancer for Grafana

     ```
     <copy>cd $GRABDISH_HOME/observability;./install.sh</copy>